Noah-Huppert/git-container/README.md

 - [Run](#run)

 # Overview
-A Git container with a Git client.
+A container with a Git client.

 Note: This is probably a bad idea.
 Since it builds a Docker container with your SSH private key and private key password.